 Once the cartridge is removed from the leaky faucet, pull the spout off the fixture and remove the corroded O-rings.
 Next, insert a new pair of O-rings into the sink and apply a heat resistant solvent to them.
 If you are planning to replace the cartridge, you will be required to measure the old cartridge.
 Purchase a brand new cartridge assembly with the same dimensions to ensure it fits properly in your fixture.

 An ordinary cause of a leaky compression faucet is a damaged seat washer.
-To fix the dripping faucet, you will need to disassemble the cover on the handle of the sink to remove the seat washer.
+To fix the dripping faucet and other plumbing problems, you will need to disassemble the cover on the handle of the sink to remove the seat washer.
 Next, unscrew the handle.
 You should see a packing nut and stem connected to the kitchen or bathroom sink.
 Apply a wrench to remove the nut and detach the stem.

 Once the stem and packing nut are disassembled, you will see a rubber seat washer.
 To fix your leaky faucet, you should remove the seat washer from the base of the stem.
 Next, drive to your local hardware store to purchase a new rubber washer for your sink.
 Install the seat washer in the compression sink and apply a layer of neutralized heat resistant solvent.